Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

-This article discusses how federal and state laws, as well as social justice goals, affect local zoning for group housing.
+This issue of Zoning Practice discusses how federal and state laws, as well as social justice goals, affect local zoning for group housing.
 It reviews key considerations for defining and regulating group homes and highlights the importance of incorporating reasonable accommodation provisions into local codes.

 About the Author